 Although the Reserve Banks are separate legal entities, they collaborate on the delivery of certain services to achieve greater efficiency and effectiveness.
 This collaboration takes the form of centralized operations and product or function offices that have responsibility for the delivery of certain services on behalf of the Reserve Banks.
 Various operational and management models are used and are supported by service agreements between the Reserve Banks.
 In some cases, costs incurred by a Reserve Bank for services provided to other Reserve Banks are not shared; in other cases, the Reserve Banks are reimbursed for costs incurred in providing services to other Reserve Banks.
-Major services provided by the Bank on behalf of the System for which the costs were not reimbursed by the other Reserve Banks include Network Security Services, Financial Support Office, and Centralized Accounting Technology Services.
-A portion of the Centralized Accounting Technology Services costs related to services provided to the System in support of the electronic access channel is redistributed to the Federal Reserve Bank of Chicago.
-The Bank's reimbursement for these services was \$2 million for each of the years ended December 31, 2016 and 2015, and is included as a component of "Non-interest income: Other" in the Statements of Operations.
+Major services provided by the Bank on behalf of the System for which the costs were not reimbursed by the other Reserve Banks include the National Service Desk and the Human Resource Technology Center.